john-thuo1/breastCancerDiagnosticTool_G1/README.md

 # **BreastCancerDiagnosticTool_G1**
 The repository contains code implementation of a Breast Cancer Diagnostic Tool that determines whether a given Patient's Mammogram Image is Benign or Malignant.
-VGG16 model, which is 16 layers deep was used.
+VGG16 model (A pre-trained model), which is 16 layers deep was used.
+After the training and testing, our model predicts outcomes with 96% accuracy

 # **Hosting on streamlit Community Cloud**